jimaid/tutorial/README.md

 # tutorial
-my personal tutorials on the foundations of Python's Pandas library
+Tutorials on the foundations of Python's Pandas library